In-Person Friday Night and Saturday Morning Services are open to all.

 Our regularly scheduled evening and morning Shabbat services reflect the diversity of the Jewish religious observance at CBST, a pluralistic resource in New York City’s Jewish life.
 All CBST services are open to everyone, always free of charge.
-Question?
-Contact us at 212-929-9498 or email@example.com
+Questions?
+Contact us at 212-929-9498 or firstname.lastname@example.org.

 - Service times and locations are posted the homepage of our website and noted in the weekly eNews.

 - Consider sharing moments of joy or memory with the community by sponsoring Shabbat and Livestreaming.